 Rockford Native, Aquinas College Student Awarded Grant by the Earhart Foundation

 June 6, 2014 - Grand Rapids, Mich. - Aquinas philosophy student and Rockford, Mich. native, Ryan Connette, was recently awarded an Earhart Emerging Scholar grant $725 grant by The Michigan Colleges Foundation.
-The grant presented to Connette is being used to fund a philosophy project entitled The Relationship Between the Active and Contemplative Life.
+The grant presented to Connette is being used to fund a philosophy project titled The Relationship Between the Active and Contemplative Life.
 His project, which will be conducted this summer, will be supervised by Bryan C. Pilkington, Ph.D., assistant professor of philosophy at Aquinas.

 During his research Connette plans to uncover the nature of human activity and contemplation as it relates to Aristotle, Saint Thomas Aquinas and contemporary philosopher James V. Schall.